nKey/layer-parse-module/README.md

 // Request an authentication nonce from Layer [self.client requestAuthenticationNonceWithCompletion:^(NSString *nonce, NSError *error) {
     if (nonce) {
+    	NSLog(@"The Nonce %@", nonce);

-    	ParseUser user = ParseUser.getCurrentUser();
+    	// Extract the token returned in the response and use it to authenticate the Layer client ParseUser user = ParseUser.getCurrentUser();
     	String userID = user.getObjectId();

         HashMap<String, Object> params = new HashMap<String, Object>();
 		params.put("userID", userID);
 		params.put("nonce", nonce);